-Lamp OFF

-Lamp ON

-Flashing lamp, alone or simultaneously with an other lamp.

-Flashing lamp, alternate with another lamp.
+- Lamp OFF - Lamp ON - Flashing lamp, alone or simultaneously with an other lamp. - Flashing lamp, alternate with another lamp.

-2 INSTRUCTIONS FOR USE
+INSTRUCTIONS FOR USE

-Our Company supports the Benchmark initiative.
+Biasi UK Ltd support the Benchmark initiative.
 The Benchmark Log Book is located at the back of this manual and should be completed by the Installing/Commisssioning Engineer and handed over to the User for future reference by other visiting Engineers.
 Also included is the Service Interval Record card that should be completed by the Service Engineer following the annual service maintenance of the boiler and system.